openwfm/wrf-sfire-docs/docs/clusters_guide.md

 ### How to log in

+The main entry point to the system is `math-alderaan.ucdenver.pvt`, which is similar to Alderaan nodes.
+You can also log in through  `clas-compute.ucdenver.pvt`, which is similar to nodes of the other clusters, Score and Colibri.
+You can submit and monitor your batch jobs to any ofthe cluster from either entry pint.
 The system uses CentOS 7 and 8 operating system.
-There are two head nodes (entry points) to the system, `math-alderaan.ucdenver.pvt` and `clas-compute.ucdenver.pvt`.
-You can use either.
-Alderann cluster runs Centos 8 while the other clusters and `clas-compute` run Centos 7.
+Alderaan cluster runs Centos 8 while the other clusters and `clas-compute` run Centos 7.

 At this time, the main way of using the system is to use an SSH client to login to a terminal session on math-alderaan or clas-compute.
 You will need to be on the CU Denver private network (wired or CU Denver wireless, not CU Denver Guest).
 To connect from the internet, you need to use the [university's VPN](https://www.ucdenver.edu/offices/office-of-information-technology/get-help/remote-access-vpn) or [remote access](https://remote.ucdenver.edu) (click "Complimentary" to start Windows, then the Windows icon and search for Powershell).
 See [here](https://www.ucdenver.edu/docs/default-source/offices-oit-documents/vpn-client-software/multi-factor-vmware-horizon-user-guide.pdf?sfvrsn=3d3a4db9_2) for more on the remote client.

 This system uses your normal portal/email username and password, but your account must be set up before using the system.
-Please go to [accounts](../accounts/) to request an account.
+Please go to [accounts](../accounts/) to request an account; if you are a student, the faculty project lead should request your account.

 On Linux or a Mac, you can use simply the Terminal app, which is built into the operating system.
 It is hidden away in Applications -> Utilities folder on a Mac and in similar places on various Linux desktops.
 You may want to drag it to your dock (on a Mac) or the desktop (on Linux) so that it is available more conveniently next time.